NicholasMoser/WormsNotes/maps.md

 ## Deathmatch Maps

-The following maps are in display order in-game.
+The following maps are in order by the order they display in-game.
+A new save file only has Hold Until Relieved, Please No More Islands, Submission, and The Driving Range unlocked by default.

 ### A Good Nights Sleep